ethereum/solidity-blog/_posts/2021-01-25-solidity-developer-survey-2020-results.md

 #### Language

-The developers speak a wide variety of different languages as their primary spoken language, with English being by far the most popular one.
+The developers speak a wide variety of different languages as their primary language, with English being by far the most popular one.
 German, Spanish, Russian and French follow with similar levels.

 ![Primary Language](/img/2021/01/langprimary.png)

-With 86% the vast majority of respondents speak English at work.
+With 86%, the vast majority of respondents speak English at work.

 Almost 90% of respondents are okay with reading the Solidity documentation in English while roughly 10% would prefer it to be translated into their native language.
-Some of the respondents who chose "native language" stated English as their primary spoken language, which results in 95% of participants preferring English for the documentation.
+Some of the respondents who chose "native language" stated English as their primary spoken language though, which results in 95% of participants preferring English for the documentation.

 Bear in mind that this survey has only been conducted in English, which heavily influences the outcome of this question.
 This result will hence not have too much influence on the revamped translation efforts for the Solidity documentation and we will further investigate this topic.